Plantronics Backbeat Fit Review: Bluetooth Headphones

 They're Sweat and Waterproof

 After my marathon, I did some research and realized my headphones had failed me because of my sweat and the heavy fog.
 The Plantronics Backbeat Fit headphones would laugh at such a small obstacle.
 While I haven’t tested them in a downpour, these headphones have withstood many sweaty, misty, and unexpectedly rainy days.
 This is no small factor, as we runners encounter moisture in the form of rain or sweat on a regular basis.
 These headphones understand this and take on the challenge well.
 Given my first marathon, the ability for headphones to withstand water is very important, both to my sense of practicality and to my ego.
-As normal as sweating is during a
+As normal as sweating is during a 26.2 mile run, it’s embarrassing to know that the power of my own sweat is powerful enough to kill a pair of headphones.

 They're High Quality